micro-manager/pymmcore/maintainer-notes.md

   reasonably old version of NumPy when packaging for public distribution (cf. https://github.com/numpy/numpy/issues/5888).

+- MSVC version.
+Python 3.5-3.8 are built with MSVC 14.x (i.e. Visual Studio
+  2015 to 2019). _However,_ the official Python installer ships with its own copy of the VC runtime.
+This means that our extension module must be built with an MSVC version that is not newer than the runtime shipped with Python.
+  Getting this wrong results in crashes that are very confusing to diagnose.

+  Python prints the MSVC version used to build itself when started:
+  - Python 3.5.4 (64-bit): MSC v.1900 = VS2015 (14.0)
+  - Python 3.6.8 (64-bit): MSC v.1916 = VS2017 (14.1)
+  - Python 3.7.6 (64-bit): MSC v.1916
+  - Python 3.8.1 (64-bit): MSC v.1916

+  In general, it is probably safest to **always build with VS2015** (older minor versions of Python `>=3.6` may be built with VS2015).
+This can be done by running `setup.py` inside the VS2015 Native Tools Command Prompt (this works because we use `setuptools`; with `distutils` extra environment variables are needed).

+  It should also be noted that some Python package wheels (e.g. SciPy) ship a copy of `msvcp140.dll` (the C++ runtime) and other "140" DLLs.
+If they are loaded first, the version is fixed.

+  If/when Micro-Manager starts shipping with device adapters built with newer MSVC versions **in the future, this is going to become a problem**.

+  One workaround will be to have the user delete all copies of the VC runtime within the Python installation, so that the system copy is used.
+But we would like to avoid this except perhaps as a way to diagnose issues.
+It is fragile because a subsequent package installation via `pip` could introduce an older copy.

+- Should we ship `msvcp140.dll` as part of the wheel?
+Perhaps technically we should.

 - The Python and NumPy version requirements in `setup.py` should be set so that `pip` just works.
   - NumPy wheels for the Python-NumPy version combination should be available